Delboy/Fruit-Hunter/README.md

 14. The next page can be left blank so just click 'DONE'.
 15. Under 'Service Accounts' find the account you just created and click it.
 16. Navigate to the 'KEYS' tab and click 'ADD KEY', 'Create new key'.
 Select 'JSON' and click 'CREATE'.
 17. This will download a json file to your machine.
-This normally downloads into your 'downloads' folder but if your're unsure you can right click the file once it's downloaded and click 'show in folder' to locate it.
+This normally downloads into your 'downloads' folder but if you're unsure you can right click the file once it's downloaded and click 'show in folder' to locate it.
 18. Next we will have to link the Google Sheets API.
 To do this navigate back to the library by clicking on the burger icon in the top left hand corner and selecting 'APIs and services', 'Library' from the dropdown menu.
 19. In the search bar search for 'Google Sheets' and select 'Google Sheets API' and click 'ENABLE'.
 20. Now, using a programme like Gitpod open or create a repository.